-View a sample Kansas rental application form template below (no sign up).
-Read further down our page to learn more about what’s included on rental applications in Kansas, what information a landlord CAN’T ask for, and what Kansas-specific regulations apply to the rental application process.
+View a sample Kansas rental application form below and read further to learn more about what information should be included on rental applications in Kansas, what information a landlord CAN’T ask for, and what Kansas-specific regulations apply to the application process.

 Click here to view/download the direct PDF file.

 Disclaimer: the templates provided on this website are for reference & general informational purposes only.
 You should always speak with an attorney for all legal matters.

 A rental application is a form that allows landlords to screen potential tenants to determine if they are a good fit for a property by asking for a variety of personal information.
 Rental applications are a vital first step that a landlord must take prior to following through with a lease agreement.
 A well-designed, detailed form is a valuable tool that consolidates basic information about a potential tenant and streamlines the rental process for both parties.
 A rental application should be complete with a signature line to obtain consent for the landlord to run a credit check, background check or other verification processes on the applicant.

 Before a new tenant moves into a new location, they are going to be required to fill out a legal application.
 This rental application is an option that will ask the potential tenant some critical information so that the landlord can use the information to decide whether or not they are a good fit for the tenant.
 In most of the applications that can be found across the state of Kansas, the information that is requested is fairly simple, so it will not take a long time to fill out.
 With the permission of the applicant, the landlord will be able to complete a credit and a background check on the individual.

 Since this information is going to be used to keep track of each of the applicant’s, the information will need to be kept on file for a specific amount of time.
 Because of this, there are certain parts of the application that need to be included.